What is a debit?

 Your business finances are made up of two components: assets and liabilities.
 The more of the former and the less of the latter appear on your balance sheet, the healthier your company’s finances are perceived to be.
 Accounting teams need to keep a close eye on a company’s acquisitions, debts, expense accounts, capital expenditures and other transactions by recording them as credits and debits.

 The word debit is as old as the discipline of accounting itself.
 Yet its definition may not be clear to all SME owners.
 A debit may sound like something you owe.
-In fact, it is quite the opposite.
+But in truth, it is quite the opposite.

 Debit and credit are essential in balancing a company’s accounts.
 A debit is an accounting entry that is created to indicate either an increase in assets or a decrease in liabilities on the business’s balance sheet.
 Credits, on the other hand, work in the opposite way.